TESOBE/public-apis/README.md

 # Public APIs for Australia

-A collective list of free JSON APIs which can be used during the Improving Lives of Australians Hackathon in Sydney / Melbourne August 11-13th, 2017.
+A list of free JSON APIs that can be used during the Improving Lives of Australians Hackathon in Sydney / Melbourne August 11-13th, 2017. http://improvinglifewithdata.com.au/

-Kudos to [Toddmotto!](https://github.com/toddmotto) for initiating this list.
+Kudos to [Toddmotto](https://github.com/toddmotto) for initiating this list.
-For information on contributing to this project, please see the [contributing guide](CONTRIBUTING.md).

 ### Open Data